 Applicability

-An identifier is local to the PL unit that declares it.
-If this PL unit contains sub-units, the identifier is a global identifier for the sub-units.
+An identifier is local to the PL unit in which it is declared.
+If the unit has subunits, the identifier is global to the subunits.

-If a sub-unit declares another global identifier, the two identifiers are both in the sub-unit.
+If a subunit redeclares a global identifier, both identifiers are available in the subunit.
 However, only the local identifier is visible.
-To reference the global identifier, the sub-unit must use the name of the unit that declares the global identifier to qualify the global identifier.
-If the unit is not named, the sub-unit cannot reference the global identifier.
+To reference a global identifier, the subunit must qualify it by using the name of the declaring unit.
+If the unit does not have a name, the subunit cannot reference the global identifier.

-A PL unit cannot reference identifiers that are declared by other PL units at the same level, because these identifiers are not local or global to the block.
+A PL unit cannot reference identifiers declared in other units at the same level because these identifiers are neither local nor global.

-An identifier cannot be declared twice in the same PL unit.
-Otherwise, an error will occur when you reference duplicate identifiers.
+You cannot declare the same identifier twice in the same PL unit.
+Otherwise, an error will be returned when you reference the repeated identifier.

-You can declare an identifier in two different PL units.
-The identifier represents two different objects in the units.
-Modifying one of the objects does not affect the other one.
+You can declare the same identifier in two different units.
+However, the two identifiers represent different objects.
+Modifying one does not affect the other.

 obclient> DECLARE